 Tax Considerations for Digital Nomads in the Philippines

-The Digital Nomad Act contains a specific provision regarding the taxation of digital nomads who stay in the Philippines based on the DNV.
+The Digital Nomad Visa Act from 2019 contains a specific provision regarding the taxation of digital nomads who stay in the Philippines based on the DNV.

-Yet, you might want to assess to what extent staying in the Philippines for extended time impacts your tax setup.
+Yet, you might want to assess in any case to what extent staying in the Philippines for extended time impacts your tax setup.
 This might give you some room for tax optimization.

 Furthermore, you should know that you’re not allowed to work for a local company.
 Doing so my result in the revocation of your visa.